project-omicron/docker/README.md

 * it uses the UID and GID of your current user so file permissions will not be screwed up,
 * it mounts the directory `home` *in the current path* into the container's home directory, thus saving all changes to your home directory even after exiting the container.

-Finally you can follow the rules from https://github.com/project-omicron/gazebo_simulation#how-to-use inside the container.
+Finally you can follow the commands from https://github.com/project-omicron/gazebo_simulation#how-to-use inside the container.

 Note: The `sudo` password is `x11docker`.